WhackJobInt/postal3scriptdocs/docs/npcfuncs/emitsound.md

 </div>
 </ul>

-!!! tip "🪽 Postal 3 Angel-only feature"
+!!! tip "🆙🪽 Postal III Ultrapatch-only feature"
 	Works with any entity that have Postal3Script scripting.

 <h2>Syntax</h2>